phungtrihai/Dataprojects/Learning Materials/Learning SQL.md

 ### Invalid Date Conversions

 Here’s an example that
-uses a date format that does not match the default date format of “YYYY-MM-DD”:
+uses a date format that does not match the default date format of `YYYY-MM-DD`:
 ```sql
 mysql> UPDATE person
 -> SET birth_date = 'DEC-21-1980'